griefy circle for Volunteers and fosters

 TBD 2026

-Euthanasia doesn’t only affect adopters.
+Euthanasia and foster grief doesn’t only affect adopters.

 It affects the volunteers who show up, who walk them, who train them, and who care for them at shelters.